Print this topic

 Age Concern

-Visit their website or telephone for information about their Accredited Visiting Service or their minibus outings.
+Visit their website or phone for information about their Accredited Visiting Service or their minibus outings.
 You could also become a volunteer.

 Active Canterbury

-The Active Canterbury Network is made up of agencies, trusts and organisations that promote physical activity and support people to lead active lives.
-They have all the information, links and tools you need for you to take the next step towards a more active lifestyle as well as meeting new people.
+The Active Canterbury Network is made up of agencies, trusts and organisations.
+They promote physical activity and support people to lead active lives.
+They have all the information, links and tools you need for you to take the next step towards a more active lifestyle.
+They can also help you meet new people.

 Christchurch City Council (CCC)